RyanMorash/civievent-block/readme.txt

 = Which events are displayed? =

 The block displays active, public, non-template events whose start date is today or later, ordered by start date.
 Developers can adjust the CiviCRM API parameters with the `civievent_block_query_args` filter.

-= Does this replace CiviEvent Widget? =

-It provides the main list and single-event display features as a block.
-The legacy widget plugin can remain active while existing widgets or shortcodes are migrated.

 = Can I customize the markup or query? =